 Short for the word swollen, this is how you describe an extremely well-built, muscular person whose muscles are busting out of their sleeves.

 A person who works or attends school full-time Monday through Friday, then goes all out in a certain sport on the weekends.
 (Commonly used among skiers and snowboarders.)

 A diet strategy that alternates increasing and decreasing caloric intake; also sometimes referred to as “refeeding.”

 For a fun, sweat-inducing HIIT workout, you will love the mixed martial arts workout program CORE DE FORCE.
-If you’re ready to get swol, try Beachbody’s Body Beast or Hammer and Chisel.
-And, if you’d like to learn how to master a downward dog, check out Beachbody’s 3 Week Yoga Retreat.
+If you’re ready to get swol, try BODi’s Body Beast or Hammer and Chisel.
+And, if you’d like to learn how to master a downward dog, check out BODi’s 3 Week Yoga Retreat.